-For over a decade Toronto and Region Conservation (TRCA) has been using a unique strategy in the protection of natural heritage systems within the regional watersheds.
+For over a decade Toronto and Region Conservation Authority (TRCA) has been using a unique strategy in the protection of natural heritage systems within the regional watersheds.

 All flora and vertebrate fauna species as well as vegetation communities found in TRCA’s nine watershed areas have been assigned a rank based on scores that measure their local abundance as well as their sensitivity to development impacts.
 The goal of this ranking system is to proactively identify species at risk of becoming rare, threatened or locally extinct (i.e. extirpated).